-When you’re doing your hiking in unfamiliar backcountry terrain without a GPS watch, handheld GPS unit, or cell phone navigation app, the most reliable – and easiest – way to find your whereabouts is triangulation.
+When you’re doing your hiking in unfamiliar backcountry terrain without one of the best GPS watches, a handheld GPS unit, or cell phone navigation app, the most reliable – and easiest – way to find your whereabouts is triangulation.

 In a few words, triangulation is using two or three landmarks in the terrain as reference points from which you can determine your location.
 If you’ve already learned the basics of how to read a map and how to use a compass, adding this navigational method to your skillset (see why learn navigation?) will be an absolute breeze – all you need’s a clear day, decent eyesight, your map and compass, and a little bit of instruction, which we aim to provide in the following straight-talking, step-by-step guide on how to triangulate your position in the field.